alexfigliolia/ripples/README.md

 Methods
 -------
+The Ripples Interface also has several methods to programmatically add drops, show, hide or remove the effects among other things:

 ### drop
 Call `new Ripples(...args).drop(x, y, radius, strength)` to manually add a drop at the element's relative coordinates (x, y). `radius` controls the drop's size and `strength` the amplitude of the resulting ripple.